streamthoughts/jikkou/README.md

 **KafkaSpecs** is a java tool to simplify the management of your Kafka Topics and ACLs.

+Currently, there are different ways to create/alter topics :

+- **Automatically** with auto.create.topics.enable configured to true (But this not really a good idea in a production or even even in non-production environment).
+- **Using kafka-topics.sh** - But first you will need a kafka distribution.
+In addition, this tool need an access to zookeeper.
+- **Using AdminClient API** -  This is a low-level API (the one used by Kafka Specs).

+Those solutions are easy to use when starting with Kafka and/or during development cycles.
+However, while moving into production you will need more sophisticated tools to automate the creation of your topics.

+Kafka Specs allow you to describe you cluster through a YAML file.
+This file will then be used to create, delete or alter topics and/or acls.

+Kafka Specs help you to adopt a GitOps approach to manage Kafka cluster resources.

 ## Requirements :

 1. Kafka 1.0.0 ...